PombertLab/MMH/README.md

    -out $EX/hmmtable.tsv
 ```

-Output should look like this:
+The results will be parsed into a simple tab-delimited table for spreadsheet editors (*e.g.* Microsoft Excel, gnumeric).
+The .tsv table should look like this:
 ```Bash
 head -n 10 $EX/hmmtable.tsv
 Query	Target	E-value	Product	Genus	Species	OS descriptor